Danack/Bastion/README.md

 ## Bastion

-Two implementations of running a Satis server without using Packagist, with the capability of uploading the files to be uploaded to S3.

-### Composer managed packages

-Composer downloads and manages archiving of code from Github.
-Works great until you want to be able to inspect the packages, or have a library that has a non-ascii char in the project.

-### Zips artifacts

-Composers dependency resolver is not involved in any part of this and all dependencies need to be listed explicitly.

-Slightly more work, but easier to manage exact downloads and doesn't have 'surprises'.
-When deploying code, I hate surprises.
+Run your own Packagist server, so that you can do Composer update locally,

 ### Setup

-* Copy the files from `copy-below-root` to the directory above Bastion.

-* Put your AWS key and secret in ../config.php

-Either

-* List the repositories that you want to use in satis-public.json if you want Composer to download the files, and also grab the dependencies.

-* Run `runSatis.sh`

-Or
+* Run ./src/bastion.php It will ask you to provide a Github access token

-* List the Github repository names in repos.config.php if you want to have Bastion download the zip files, and manually list the dependencies yourself.
+* Edit bastionConfig.php to list the Github repos you want to be available to install.

-* Run `runArtifact.sh`
+* TODO get Amazon S3 storage working again.

+* Run ./src/bastion.php again.
+Now that everything is stup it will download the tagged versions of the libraries as zip balls, before uploading them to S3.

 You will now have a satis repository uploaded to S3.
-You can also run this satis provider locally, with the PHP builtin server `php -S localhost:8000 -t zipsOutput/` which allows you to test the repo by doing an update locally if you wish to.
+You can also run this satis provider locally, with the PHP builtin server `php -S localhost:8000 -t zipsOutput/` .

 ### Setting up S3 static satis DNS